Nikshay-Jain/Sticker-Studio/Readme.md

 - Logs at every step in logs/

 ## Need to do:
-- Integrate feature for text to ghibli generation as option
+- Integrate feature for text to ghibli generation: to_ghibli, main.py, app.py to be updated for 2 options

-- Add tags on bottom.
+- Add tags on bottom of sticker

-- REST API and frontend code from Streamlit
+- REST API and Streamlit

 - Grafana-Prometheus health tracker

+Bonus:
 - AI Agent to send the sticker to self in WhatsApp